-When Jackendoff (1972) defines as 'information focus' the information that is not shared by speaker and addressee, then we must say something like the following: It is shared information in (25) that John or Mary stole the cookie.
+When Jackendoff (1972) defines as "information focus" the information that is not shared by speaker and addressee, then we must say something like the following: It is shared information in (25) that John or Mary stole the cookie.
 The difference to what the sentence says, that John stole the cookie, is a more specific proposition.
 But not just any more specific proposition would do; it must be one that is more specific in a particular dimension, indicated by the focus.
 This leads to the idea that focus indicates an existential presupposition (cf. Geurts & van der Sandt 2004).
-If we have a sentence with a focus $[...\alpha_F...]$ then this sentence comes with the presupposition $\exists x[...x...]$ , where x replaces the denotation of $\alpha$ in the representation of the denotation of $[...\alpha_F...]$ .
+If we have a sentence with a focus, [... α_F ...], then this sentence comes with the presupposition $\exists x[...x...]$, where x replaces the denotation of α in the representation of the denotation of [... α_F ...].
 For example, (24) and (25) presuppose that someone stole the cookie, and in many other types of uses of focus we plausibly can assume existence presuppositions.
 But existence presuppositions do not arise with every use of focus, as in the following examples:

-(26) Not even [MAry]F managed to solve the problem.

-(27) A: Who, if anyone, has solved this problem?

-B: [NO one]F solved this problem.
+- (26) Not even MARy_F managed to solve the problem. - (27) A: Who, if anyone, has solved this problem?
+B: NOone_F solved this problem.

 If focus indicates the presence of alternatives, as suggested here, we can see why the other explanations made sense to some degree.
 The focus denotation typically feels highlighted because it is contrasted with the other alternatives; the selection of this denotation over alternative ones is often felt to be the most important contribution in a sentence; and the selected alternative is often also new (not mentioned previously).
 Also, in many cases it is already established in the CG content that the proposition applies to one alternative, but it is still open to which one.
-But this does not mean that highlighting, importance, newness, or presupposition of existence should figure in the definition of focus.
-They are statistical correlatives, but not definitional features, of focus.
-Using them to define focus is similar to using the notion of definiteness to define subjects: The great majority of subjects in running text are definite, but in many languages indefinite subjects are allowed.
+But this does not mean that highlighting, importance, newness, or presupposition of existence should be figure in the definition of focus.
+These are statistical correlations, but not definitonal features, of focus.
+Using them to define focus is similar to using the notion of definiteness to define subjects: The great majority of subjects in running text is definite, but in many languages indefinite subjects are allowed.

-3.7 Further focus types
+3.7 Further Focus Types